mac-/hapi-logger/README.md

 Means that log messages with either the tag `'info'`  OR the tags `'error'` AND `'request'` will not get logged.

+### `shouldLog`

+A function that will receive the log data as a parameter and should return `true` if the message should be logged, or `false` if the message should not be logged.
+The `tags` and `ignoredTags` are evaulated first then this function will be executed.
+Defaults to `null`

 ## Example